By Katie King

 Undoubtedly, you’ve already heard that CBD is now available for dogs and cats.
 “But isn’t marijuana bad for dogs?” you might ask.
 It’s true that ingesting marijuana plants or edibles can harm your dog; THC is toxic to dogs and can make them very sick.
 However, CBD is non-toxic and safe for pets.
 To explain, let’s first look at what CBD and THC actually mean.

 THC and CBD are the most prominent active cannabinoids in marijuana.
-Cannabinoids are the chemical compounds that give us those common “high” feelings and effects like increased appetite, relaxation, pain relief, and so on.
+Cannabinoids are the compounds that are credited with giving us those common “high” feelings and anecdotal therapeutic effects like increased appetite, relaxation, pain relief, and so on.
 THC also provides us with the classic “foggy head” syndrome that we associate with things like couch lock or the ability to play Skyrim for four hours without blinking.
-CBD gives us lots of therapeutic effects without that distracting high feeling — it is non-psychoactive — making it a great choice for medical marijuana patients, and for pets.
+CBD is said to provide similar anecdotal therapeutic effects but without that distracting high feeling, making it a potentially great choice for medical marijuana patients, and for pets.
 Marijuana pet treats are made with only CBD, making them safe and effective for use by your furry friends.

 When Should You Give CBD To Your Pet?